 Setting Up: The Basics

-When you first click the QueryView button on the Composable top toolbar, this is what you’ll see.
+When you first click the QueryView button on the Composable side navbar, this is what you’ll see:

-Note that the Output text area appears to just be a duplicate of our Template.
+Note that the Sample Output text area appears to just be a duplicate of our Query Template.
 Don’t worry, that will get more interesting later.

-After attaching the relevant SQL connection on the Database tab, we are ready to take a look at what a user of this QueryView would see.
+We are now ready to take a look at what a user of this QueryView would see.
 Let’s click the Execute button!

 Let’s head back to the Edit page and start adding some functionality!